Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 ## Next Steps

-If you have successfully completed the above steps, you should have a functioning seed node that exposes an RPC API on `localhost:4201`.
+If you have completed the above steps, you should have a functioning seed node that exposes an RPC API on `localhost:4201`.
 You may further check the logs at `zilliqa-00001-log.txt`.

-The following articles in this series will demonstrate a simple set of functions that can be used as a starting point for exhcange developers to implement their own custom business logic around the Zilliqa blockchain.
+The following articles in this series will demonstrate a simple set of functions that can be used as a starting point for exchange developers to implement their custom business logic around the Zilliqa blockchain.
 You may find the full source code of the example app in the [same repository](https://github.com/Zilliqa/dev-portal/tree/master/examples/exchange).